thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 change which Paragons provide a bonus to characters using them, but to which skill is actually linked with activating the Program in the first place.
-Many programs are resisted in one manner or another, and they will describe the resistance dice pool within their description.
+Many programs are resisted in one manner or another, and they will describe the resistance dicepool within their description.
 Many programs also have an "optimized defense" available, and if the target *has* that defense, 2 hits of the user are canceled before resistance dice are even contemplated.